‘Jersey Shore’ Female Stars Involved In Vicious Brawl

 Tonight’s episode showcases some new drama between Angelina Pivarnick and Jenni “JWoww” Farley after Nicole “Snooki” Polizzi invited the former roommate to hang out with them in Las Vegas without informing the others in the group.

-After what appeared to be a successful reconciliation during the first installment of the MTV series, Polizzi continued to maintain her friendship with Pivarnick behind-the-scenes.
+After what appeared to be a successful reconciliation during the first installment of the MTV series, Polizzi continued to maintain her friendship with Pivarnick behind the scenes.

-But Pivarnick did not hold up her end of the bargain to continue to play nice after a contentious relationship between herself, Farley and roommates Ronnie Ortiz-Magro, Vinny Guadagnino, Mike “The Situation” Sorrentino and Paul “Pauly D” DelVecchio.
+But Pivarnick did not hold up her end of the bargain to continue to play nice after a contentious relationship between herself, Farley, and roommates Ronnie Ortiz-Magro, Vinny Guadagnino, Mike “The Situation” Sorrentino, and Paul “Pauly D” DelVecchio.

 In a sneak peek video posted by MTV, Pivarnick attempted to reconcile her relationship with Farley, whom she hashtagged in a photo on her Instagram page titled “Jersey Whore.”